lquixada/cross-fetch/README.md

 #### Yet another fetch library?

-I did a lot of research in order to find a fetch library that could be simple, cross-platorm and provide polyfill as an option.
+I did a lot of research in order to find a fetch library that could be simple, cross-platform and provide polyfill as an option.
 There's a plethora of libs out there but none could match those requirements.

 #### Why not isomorphic-fetch?

 My preferred library used to be [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) but it has this [bug](https://github.com/matthew-andrews/isomorphic-fetch/issues/125) that prevents it from running in a react native environment.
-It seems it will never be fixed since the author hasn't been commiting for more than a year.
+It seems it will never be fixed since the author hasn't been committing for more than a year.
 That means dependencies are outdated as well.

 #### Why polyfill might not be a good idea?